My faith is an important part of my life.

 As well as speaking at mainstream events, I have lead workshops (link to page below) for parents of children with additional needs.
 I’m also privileged to have shared with smaller groups and church congregations about what we how our faith has grown through our complicated version of parenting.

 Unsurprisingly, I’m really passionate about how the church cares for families like mine.
 How we care for the vulnerable, include the marginalised and value each other shows the kind of community we are.
+For the wider community, I believe wholeheartedly that brokenness is part of the image of God; the birth, life and death of Jesus reflects this truth.

 “A new command I give to you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”